Which Happy Hormones are Released in the Workplace?

 Our understanding of the brain types in neuroscience and 'The Three Amigos' tells us happiness talks to our heart and helps us understand the instinctive and emotional nature of people creating our energy.
 Engagement speaks to our brains and focuses on our reflective and rational thinking.
 See our diagram below for more context:

-With the right balance of engagement and happiness in organisations, it creates a thriving culture.
+With the right balance of employee engagement and happiness in organisations, it creates a thriving culture.
 This means businesses can experience growth in several ways:

 The organisation’s performance against its objectives.